-- ENG 1050 (The Literary Experience), ETH 2050 (The Good Life: Ethics & Contemporary Problems), PHL 1000 (Knowledge, Reality, and Self), THL 1000 (Top: Catholic Studies OR Top: Faith, Reason, and Culture OR Top: Global Religious Experience), and all business courses must be taken at Villanova. - Students may take no more than 4 courses during the summer with no more than the equivalent of 2.5 courses in each summer session. - All courses must be taken for a letter grade.
+- ENG 1050 (The Literary Experience), ETH 2050 (The Good Life: Ethics & Contemporary Problems), PHL 1000 (Knowledge, Reality, and Self), THL 1000 (Top: Catholic Studies OR Top: Faith, Reason, and Culture OR Top: Global Religious Experience) and all business courses including ECO 1001 (Intro to Micro), ECO 1002 (Intro to Macro) and ECO 3108 (Global Political Econ) must be taken at Villanova. - Students may take no more than 4 courses during the summer with no more than the equivalent of 2.5 courses in each summer session. - All courses must be taken for a letter grade.
 A grade of "C" or better is required; "C-"will not transfer.
 Satisfactory/ Unsatisfactory grades will not transfer. - Residency Requirement: The final 30 credits of a student's academic program must be completed at Villanova. - Request an official transcript to be sent upon completion of the course to: